 I’ve felt a bit lost in the blogging world recently.
 I’ve seen people getting some incredible opportunities and going to amazing events* while I’m sitting at home wondering why it’s not me.
 Why I’m not good enough or pretty enough or engaging enough to get all those fab blogger emails you hear about.

 Then I went even further down the blogger’s blackhole and thought that maybe it’s because my hair isn’t pastel or rainbow coloured, or because I can’t draw or sing or have a talent that might actually be profitable.
-Maybe, thought I, it’s because I’m not funny enough or I’m no longer young enough, but I’m not quite old enough to be an “older blogger”.
+Maybe, I thought, it’s because I’m not funny enough or I’m not young enough (although I’m not quite old enough to be an “older blogger”).
 Maybe the way I smile annoys people or my accent gets on people’s nerves.

 But then, because I do have *some* sense of rationality after all, I slowly came to the realisation that although it is because of me; it’s more specifically because of my attitude towards blogging.
 Because I’ve come to the conclusion that I’m a half-arsed blogger.

 If you’re following me on social media, you might have noticed I’ve had a name change recently.
 If you’ve not noticed (where the hell have you been?), I’ve gone from being Closingwinter to Golly Miss Holly.
 This is to coincide with a re-brand that’ll be happening sometime soon.

 Except that recently, I haven’t been able to find the motivation to be excited about it.
 I wanted it to look amazing and have a sleek new exciting feel to it, but I couldn’t help but wonder if just having a shiny new website and a name change would actually make any difference to my stats or my email inbox.